 What does it cost?

 This really depends on the raw materials, the end yield and the customers needs.
-Due to years of experience we can assist by recommending various methods to keep the costs as reasonable as possible.
+Due to years of experience we can assist by recommending various methods to keep the costs as

 How long does it take?

 Again, this depends on the materials and intentions.
 Typically the range may be 2-4 days to process 1 tonne of raw materials.

 What about packaging and delivery?

 FDI can do bulk packaging on site and arrange all transport needs either inwards or out.

 How do you need to receive the produce?

 The materials need to be prepared in accordance with our production quality control.
 This means the goods may be sliced, diced, destoned, crushed or in a puree form, and frozen.